grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 A Quick Retrospective
 ---------------------

-In this chapter, Benjamin learned to appreciate the composability of objects, i.e. the ability to replace object dependencies, providing different behaviors, without the need to change the code of the object class itself.
+In this chapter, Benjamin learned to appreciate composability of an object, i.e. the ability to replace its dependencies, providing different behaviors, without the need to change the code of the object class itself.
 Thus, an object, given replaced dependencies, starts using the new behaviors without noticing that any change occurred at all.